AlanCheen/Flap/README.md

-## Contact Me
+## Contribution

-I'm Fitz , an Engineer working at Alibaba in China .

-Any feedback would be helpful , feel free to contact me , thanks.
+Any feedback would be helpful , thanks!

-Follow me on :

-- 微信公众号：chengxuyifeiyuan （程序亦非猿的拼音）